MaibornWolff/private-ens/README.md

 Once we own a (sub-)node we are free to repeat this process and set up another registrar.
 If you are part of the 'test' organisation you could register 'test.eth' and let it point to your custom registrar which only allows certified members of your organisation to claim subdomains such as 'bob.test.eth'.

 Until May 2019 the mainnet used an auction-based registrar.
-On a private net however where there is no need to prevent squatting the 'first in first served' registrar which gives out unowned domains to whoever claims them first is sufficient.
+On a private net, however, a 'first come, first served' registrar is sufficient, because there is no need to prevent squatting.

 ```js
 pragma solidity ^0.5.0;